If Arizona can take certain aspects of immigration law into its own hands, why can’t California do the same?

 Even though California will not be able to set forth a path to green cards, permanent residence, and legalization, enabling talented immigrant youth to become more fully integrated in our society is a critical step forward.

-This legislation would build on the recent California Supreme Court victory for immigrant students regarding college tuition rates at California colleges.
+This legislation would build on the California Supreme Court victory for immigrant students regarding college tuition rates at California colleges.

 It’s true, however, politicians often say one thing to get into office, then change their views once they’re elected.
 As a result, until the new law is passed, signed, and enacted, many immigrant supporters will remain skeptical.